C2SM/icon4py/README.md

 By following the installation instructions above, the source files are imported directly by the Python interpreter meaning that any code change is available and executed by the interpreter.

+To add new dependencies to the project, either core/optional run-time or development-only dependencies, it is possible to use the `uv` cli direcly or to modify by hand the appropriate tables in the corresponding `pyproject.toml` (check `uv` documentation for more information [https://docs.astral.sh/uv/concepts/projects/dependencies/](https://docs.astral.sh/uv/concepts/projects/dependencies/)).

 ### Code quality checks

 [pre-commit](https://pre-commit.com/) is used to run several linting and checking tools.
 It should always be executed locally before opening a pull request.
 When executing pre-commit locally you can either run it for the `model` or `tools` folder: